vivektyagiibm/cnnTextPyTorch/README.md

 ## CNN Text Classifier PyTorch
 State of the art single convolution layer + maxpool + fully connected last layer, Convolution Text Classifier with word2vec embeddings as input.
-Adding more convolution layers did not improve the performance on Moview review (SST-2) and other datasets and hence the single convolution layer architecture has been chosen.
+Adding more convolution layers did not improve the performance on Movie review (SST-2) and other datasets and hence the single convolution layer architecture has been chosen.

 Trained and tested on "Movie Review Dataset".